Roman Britain: History, Major Facts & Impact

 Queen Boudica’s revolt against the Romans in Britain

 Perhaps the fiercest rebellion against Rome’s invasion of Britain came from the famous Queen Boudica, the female ruler of the British Iceni tribe.
-After suffering unimaginably at the hands of the invading Roman army, Boudica led a powerful uprising against the Rome’s occupation of Britain around 60 AD.
+After suffering unimaginably at the hands of the invading Roman army, Boudica led a powerful uprising against Rome’s occupation of Britain around 60 AD.

 Prior to Boudica’s uprising, the Iceni tribe had a cordial relationship with the Romans.
 The tribe was one of the most important client kingdoms of Rome in Britain.
 That all changed upon the death of Boudica’s husband King Prasutagus.
 The Celtic ruler had bequeathed his kingdom to his surviving daughters and the Roman emperor.
-Prasutagus’ will was set aside by the Romans, who decided to take the entire kingdom for themselves.
-To make matters worse, Boudica and children were humiliated, with her two daughters beaten and raped by the Romans.
+However, Prasutagus’ will was set aside by the Romans, who decided to take the entire kingdom for themselves.
+To make matters worse, Boudica and her children were humiliated, with her two daughters beaten and raped by the Romans.

-As a result, Boudica rallied her the Iceni tribe and a number of other British tribes, including the Trinovantes, into a fierce revolt against the Romans.
+As a result, Boudica rallied her Iceni tribe and a number of other British tribes, including the Trinovantes, into a fierce revolt against the Romans.
 Initially, her revolt proved very successful, as she and her army laid waste to Camulodunum.
 Boudica tore down Roman temples that were built in honor of Emperor Claudius.
 The Iceni queen also sacked the Roman commercial settlement of Londinium (present day London) and the Roman town of Verulamium (modern city of St Albans in Hertfordshire, England).

 Tens of thousands of soldiers on both sides died during Queen Boudica’s uprising.
 Boudica had so much wind in her sail, so to speak, that then Roman Emperor Nero contemplated removing all Roman troops from Britain.
 However, the Roman troops in Britain, under the command of the young Roman governor Gaius Suetonius Paulinus, came roaring back.